-In an earlier study,^{13,14} we showed that 5aminoimidazoles15 can react as either N- or Cnucleophiles and demonstrated a correlation between the position of reaction and the softness of the electrophile, measured by the AM1 calculated LUMO energy.
-Thus, EMMN [(NC)2C=CHOEt] (LUMO -0.62 eV) gives exclusively C-adducts whereas diethyl ethoxymethylenemalonate [EMME: (EtO2C)2C=CHOEt] (LUMO -0.27 eV) gives exclusively N-adducts.
-The general conclusion of our studies of a range of electrophiles was that reagents with a calculated (AM1) LUMO energy < 0.5 eV react predominantly at the C-4 position of 5aminoimidazoles.14 A C-substituted analogue of EMMN with a LUMO energy < 0.5 eV was therefore required in order to produce precursors of the 9substituted derivatives 5 and 6.
+In an earlier study,^{13,14} we showed that 5-aminoimidazoles15 can react as either N- or C-nucleophiles and demonstrated a correlation between the position of the reaction and the softness of the electrophile, measured by the AM1 calculated LUMO energy.
+Thus, EMMN (LUMO -0.62 eV) gives exclusively C-adducts, wherediethyl ethoxymethylenemalonate as [EMME; (EtO2C)2C=CHOEt] (LUMO -0.27 eV) gives exclusively N-adducts.
+The general conclusion of our studies on a range of electrophiles was that reagents with a calculated (AM1) LUMO energy <-0.5 eV react predominantly at the C-4 position of 5-aminoimidazoles.14 A C-substituted analogue of EMMN with a LUMO energy <-0.5 eV was therefore required in order to produce precursors of the 9substituted derivatives 5 and 6.
 Table 1 shows the AM1 calculated frontier orbital energies of selected electrophiles.